 Hemolytic disease of the fetus and newborn (HDFN) is a condition characterized by the destruction of fetal red blood cells (RBC) and subsequent anemia.
-It is commonly caused by a Rhesus (Rh) or ABO incompatibility between the mother and fetus, although other blood incompatibilities (e.g., Kell blood group incompatibility) can also cause HDFN.
+It is commonly caused by a Rhesus (Rh) or ABO incompatibility between the mother and fetus, although other blood incompatibilities (e.g., Kell blood group incompatibility) and other conditions not caused by red cell alloimmunization (e.g., congenital heart defects) can also cause HDFN.
 In Rh incompatibility, maternal IgG antibodies form after maternal exposure to fetal Rh-positive blood during birth or pregnancy-related complications (e.g., fetomaternal hemorrhage).
 The initial pregnancy is not affected; however, subsequent pregnancies are at risk of fetal hemolysis and, in severe cases, intrauterine hydrops fetalis.
 ABO incompatibility, on the other hand, may lead to fetal hemolysis in the first pregnancy because of preexisting antibodies in the mother, and it usually has a milder course of disease.
 Newborns may present with pallor, jaundice, and hepatosplenomegaly.
 Diagnosis of HDFN involves clinical and laboratory assessment for evidence of antibody-mediated hemolysis (e.g., Coombs test).
 Prenatal imaging may be used to exclude hydrops fetalis.
 Treatment includes iron supplementation and, in the case of severe jaundice, phototherapy.
 In rare cases, extremely low hemoglobin (Hb) levels require transfusion of red cell concentrates.
 Since Rh incompatibility may be fatal, anti-D immunoglobulin prophylaxis is administered to Rh-negative pregnant women.
 ABO incompatibility, on the other hand, rarely presents with complications and does not require immunoglobulin prophylaxis.

 - ABO incompatibility: present in ∼ 20% of all pregnancies; however, only 5–10% of newborns from these pregnancies are symptomatic.